 Nina Innsted, writer/host

-In September 1977, Birmingham Michigan has it's third murder in less than two years.
-Authorities are quick to point out that this murder "was not related to the Oakland County Child Killer"
+In September 1977, Birmingham, Michigan had it's third murder in less than two years.
+Authorities are quick to point out that this murder "was not related to the Oakland County Child Killer."

 Who murdered art dealer and reverend John McKinney?
-His business but him in contact with OCCK victim Timothy King.
-Could McKinney have knowledge of the child killings?
+His business brought him in contact with OCCK victim Timothy King.
+Could McKinney know about the child killings?
 Or was it all a coincidence? #murder #art #unsolved #execution

 The final chapter of Timothy King's abduction and murder.